login

 --skip-verify Forcefully write the provided token to the config file without verifying if it is valid.
 Note: --token is required

--t, --token string Token to authenticate.
-If used, will be saved to the config file without generating a new token.
+-t, --token string Token to authenticate with.
+If used, will be saved directly to the config file.
 Note: mutually exclusive with --user and --password

---user string Username to authenticate.
+--user string Username to authenticate with.
 Will be used to generate a token

 -v, --verbose Print step-by-step process when running command